 Overhead Backsteps with Exercise Ball

 Use a med ball that weighs four to eight pounds for variance in your routine.

-Using proper exercises for people with bad knees can improve your mobility and might reduce your pain levels.
-If you are looking for some equipment to assist in your goals, don't forget to review my list of the best low-impact exercise equipment for home.
+Using proper exercises when doing low impact cardio for bad knees can improve your mobility and might reduce your pain levels.
+If you are looking for some equipment to assist in your goals, don't forget to review my list of the best exercise machines for bad knees and the best low-impact exercise equipment for home.

 All content and media on HomeFitnesslife.com is created and published online for informational purposes only.
 It is not intended to be a substitute for professional medical advice and should not be relied on as health or personal advice.